docker-flow/docker-flow-proxy/docs/swarm-mode-stack.md

 docker stack deploy -c docker-compose-stack.yml proxy
 ```

-The first command created the services that form the stack defined in `docker-compose-stack.yml`.
+The command created the services that form the stack defined in `docker-compose-stack.yml`.

-The tasks of the stack can be seen through the `docker stack ps proxy` command.
+The tasks of the stack can be seen through the `stack ps` command.

 ```bash
 docker stack ps proxy